octohost/octohost/README.md

 A [Packer](http://www.packer.io/) template to build:

   1. An AMI using Ubuntu 12.04 in AWS USW-2 (Oregon) region.
+It's built using [another AMI](https://github.com/octohost/ubuntu-12.0.4-3.8).
   2. A Virtualbox Vagrant box.

 Includes: